J C Sum

-J C Sum (born Sum Jan-chung; 5 December 1976) is a Singaporean hybrid marketer, author, content creator, former illusionist and illusion designer.
+Sum Jan-chung (born 5 December 1976) is a Singaporean businessman, author, content creator, former illusionist and illusion designer.

 During his time as a professional illusionist, Sum was nicknamed "The Thinking Man's Magician", Sum was one of the most highly regarded illusionists and illusion designers from Asia.
 AsiaOne named him as "one of the most celebrated illusionists in Asia" and MagicSeen called him "The Ace in Asia".
 The Straits Times stated that he is "Singapore's most famous magician" and The Business Times of Singapore, credited him for bringing "magic to the mainstream market in Asia".

 Sum has been credited for popularising magic in Singapore by the local media and magic organizations.
 Before his retirement from the stage, Sum performed around the world as a stage magician and illusionist for corporate and special events, showrooms and luxury cruise liners.
-He now works as a strategy consultant with Evolve & Adapt, a marketing firm based outside Singapore.
+He currently works as a strategy consultant with Evolve & Adapt, a marketing firm based outside Singapore.

 Magic career

 Early career

-Sum was born in Singapore in 5 December 1976.
+Sum was born in Singapore on 5 December 1976.
 He studied at Victoria School and Victoria Junior College.

 Sum first found his interest in magic at a very young age of 12 years and began performing professionally at the age of 16.
 In 1993, Sum joined the International Brotherhood of Magicians, Singapore Ring 115 and took part in the 1994 Close-up Competition where he took 2nd place with an original cups and balls routine.
 He subsequently won the Most Entertaining Magician title at the 1996 IBM Ring 115 Close-up Magic Competition.

 Sum performed his first show in 1993 for a children's party.
 In 1998, his "One-Man-Parade" was published in the March issue of The Linking Ring, the official publication of the International Brotherhood of Magicians.
 This collection of original magic effects earned him two coveted Linking Ring Awards the next year.

 Throughout his junior college days and time in national service in the army, Sum performed shows and was also booked to perform close-up magic weekly at hotels at restaurants such as Shangri-la, Hilton, Four Seasons, Tony Romas and Lion City Hotel.
 After national service, he was admitted to the National University of Singapore where he majored in English language and sociology, with a minor in philosophy.
 He gave up a 4th year honors degree to pursue magic full time.

 His early influences in magic include David Copperfield, Dai Vernon, John Carney, David Williamson, Darwin Ortiz, Paul Harris, Wayne Dobson, Jim Steinmeyer, Lance Burton, the Pendragons, Franz Harary, Frank Garcia, Michael Ammar, Richard Ang, Tang Sai Thong, Michael Lim and Pastor Lawrence Khong.

 By the new millennium, Sum was performing illusion shows for corporate and special events across Asia.